zoobiasyyed/c0824-code-solutions/dom-events/dom-events-quiz-notes.md

   element.addEventListener('click', handleClick());
   ```

-The first snippit, the second argument being passed is referencing a function handleClick that already exists, and the second snippet the second argument is creating a callback function within the addEventListener method.
+The first snippit, the second argument being passed is referencing a function handleClick that already exists, and the second snippet the second argument is calling a function within the addEventListener method.

 ## Notes